 Evolutionary model variation

 To assess the suggestion of Weisbecker et al. [21] that switches to different land masses may change patterns of marsupial brain evolution (via change in seasonality, predation, diet), we assessed if differences in evolutionary model on brain/body mass evolution regimes occurred in Australian, New Guinean, and American marsupials.
-To investigate if changes in evolutionary model (i.e. whether Brownian motion or a specific optima-driven model of evolution best explains the tip data) and particularly if the deepest split in the marsupial tree (Ameri- vs. Australidelphia) resulted in different evolutionary patterns, we investigated which model of evolution best fitted our data - BM vs OU vs EB.
+To investigate if changes in evolutionary model (i.e. whether Brownian motion or a specific optima-driven model of evolution best explains the tip data) and particularly if the deepest split in the marsupial tree (Ameri- vs. Australidelphia) resulted in different evolutionary patterns, we investigated which model of evolution best fitted our data - BM vs OU vs EB (Brownian motion, Ornstein-Uhlenbeck, and Early burst models).
 Best fitting evolutionary models were assessed using the function fastBM from the geiger package.
 The function simulates trait values given known phylogeny under the assumption of one of the three evolutionary modes and then compares the simulated values to the actual ones.
 The fit of the models was then evaluated using Akaike Information Criterion (AIC).
 BM is a type of ‘random walk’ model where trait values change randomly in any direction.
 The Early burst model is time-varying version of BM, where the Brownian rate parameter (σ2) slows down over time (i.e. random variation decreases after an early ‘burst’).
 OU incorporates both random variation and stabilising selection by assuming that besides ‘random walk’, traits evolve towards a given optimum (adaptive evolution).

 Model assessment